odoo/documentation/accounting/payables/pay/multiple.rst

   :align: center

 Insert the details of the payment.
-The system calculated the total amount for both bills, but you can modify it freely.
+The system calculated the total amount for both invoices, but you can modify it freely.
 Click on **Validate**.

 Record the payment, reconcile afterwards
 ----------------------------------------

-You can also reconcile a payment with bills after the payment has been recorded.
+You can also reconcile a payment with invoices after the payment has been recorded.

 First, we need to create a payment